judycurie/judy/docs/assignments/week03.md

 Scale and Tolerance problem

 I tried add custom shape of the joints, however there was a problem with the units and tolerances.
-In [m] model the assymptotic cross sections worked correctl, while the cutout line for joints was not planar accrodingly to the software and couldnt be subtructued from the lath outline.
+In [m] model the asymptotic cross sections worked correctly, while the cutout line for joints was not planar accordingly to the software and couldn't be subtracted from the lath outline.
 While I scaled the model x10 the geometry operation on cutting out from the laths outlines the custom joint outlines worked.
 ![](../images/week03/w03s02.png)

 Jumping out stripes

 While the laths were placed on the board directly to each other, they started to stick out from the bed while being cut.
-Not recommended layout for the stip cutting.
+Not recommended layout for the stirp cutting.

 ![](../images/week03/w03-layoutbwno.jpg)